Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       #### Wireframes

       After sketching out some ideas on paper, I made these low-fi mockups.
-One of our development team was remote, XD it made it easy to share and keep updated with any changes I made.
+One of our development team was remote, using Adobe XD it made it easy to share and keep updated with any changes I made.

       ![Mockup of dimensions screen](/img/screen-2.jpg "Mockup of dimensions screen")

-      The wall dimensions would be entered into simple inputs; the time spent on making this into a draggable area was better spent on the core functionality.
+      The wall dimensions would be entered into simple inputs.

       ![Mockup of tracks screen](/img/screen-2-1.jpg "Mockup of tracks screen")

-      Using total system dimensions rather than measurements from walls would allow us to ignore the placement on walls altogether, e-tracks would always be centered.
+      Using total system dimensions rather than measurements from walls, made placement much simpler.
+E-tracks would always be centered.

-      The wall dimensions were still requirements for the sales process, and they also allowed the tracks to be filtered down by height.
+      Requiring wall dimensions allowed tracks to be filtered down by height.

       ![Mockup of tracks screen part 2](/img/screen-2-1-–-1.jpg "Mockup of tracks screen")

       For this initial version, we would allow placement of the tacks anywhere.
-Tracks placed far away would snap to 90, and when placed closer would snap to 65.
+Tracks placed far away would snap to 90, and when placed closer would snap to 65 width bays.

-      I also started wanted to introduce some guidance here, making sure the user was unable to continue without at least one bay.
+      I also started to introduce some guidance here, making sure the user was unable to continue without at least one bay.

       ![Mockup of tracks screen part 3](/img/screen-2-1-–-2.jpg "Mockup of tracks screen")

-      I already had in mind at this stage, that the functionality of the 2nd and 3rd stages should be similar if not identical.
-This was one of the reasons I decided against having bays.
+      Adding a bay at a time was considered, but because there were multiple widths, it would require additional buttons on the active area.
+I wanted to avoid this extra complexity, and use drag and drop for everything.

       ![Mockup of components screen](/img/screen-3.jpg "Mockup of components screen")

-      Again components would be added to the bays with drag and drop functionality.
+      Again, components would be added to the bays with drag and drop functionality.
+With so many different components I decided to allow them to be filtered in three categories.
 We initially used colour coding to indicate whether a component would be allowed

       #### Minimum viable product

-      These were light on detail, but by the end of the two weeks we had built this design with all the basic requirements met.
+      These were light on detail, but by the end of the two weeks we had built this design and met all of the basic requirements.
 Using libraries for both the drag and drop functionality, and the rules engine saved us a lot of time.

-      The prototype at this point could validate E-track placement using the wall dimensions, and component placement using a rules engine.
+      At this stage the prototype could validate E-track placement using the wall dimensions, and component placement using a rules engine.
 It showed prices, used drag and drop, and allowed filtering of components by type.

       #### Two week extension